aaronksaunders/ionic3-ngrx4-angularfire/README.md

 ## A basic application for Ionic 3  with AngularFire2 & ngrx4 Integration

 - Login with email address & password
-// TODO - Automatically login if a session already exists
+- Automatically login if a session already exists
 - Create accounts
 - Login with Account
 - Integration of ngrx/store & ngrx/effects to manage state